 Description

-DESCRIPTION: Honing war memorial is located in the churchyard, to the east of the Grade II*-listed Church of St Peter and St Paul.
+Honing War Memorial is a First World War memorial built in 1919, located in the churchyard to the east of the Grade II*-listed Church of St Peter and St Paul.

-It is of Clipsham sandstone and takes the form of a small wheel-head cross fleurée above a moulded collar with floral carvings.
-This crowns a slender, fluted shaft, which terminates in a square base with inverted chamfered stops to the corners.
-The shaft rises from a four-sided plinth with a moulded foot, surmounting a three-stepped octagonal base.
-The whole stands on an octagonal concrete platform.
+The memorial is made of Clipsham sandstone and features a small wheel-head cross fleurée above a moulded collar adorned with floral carvings.
+This cross sits atop a slender, fluted shaft that ends in a square base with inverted chamfered stops at the corners.
+The shaft rises from a four-sided plinth with a moulded foot, which is placed on a three-stepped octagonal base.
+The entire structure stands on an octagonal concrete platform.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.